 For the bottoms

-Shorts, skirt, and dress are knee-length or just above.
+Skirt, and dress are knee-length or just above.

 Tops can be worn untucked or tucked; and the tops can also go over the dress so the skirt looks fuller, or under the dress like a jumper.
 You can also pair it with denim shorts.

 Add a cropped black sweater for evenings, sandals in red and black, and a black purse.
 (Note that with all the loose, floating tops the skirt, shorts, and slacks are more fitted.)
 Voila, you are set.